-India made most requests to remove posts by journalists, news portals between July-December: Twitter
+India made most requests to remove tweets by journalists, news portals between July-December

 Second spot for seeking account details

-India also held the second spot for seeking account information requests from Twitter during the July-December 2021 period, according to the report.
-The United States topped the list.
+India made 2,211 requests to Twitter seeking account information, of which only 5.5% were complied with, the report showed.

-While the US accounted for 20% of the total number of such requests, India’s share was 19%.
-Japan and France closely accounted for 17% each.
+Globally, Twitter received over 11,500 account information requests, with the US accounting for the highest – 20% – of them.
+India’s share was 19%, while Japan and France accounted for 17% each.

-India made 2,211 such requests and Twitter complied with only 5.5% of them, the report showed.

 Twitter clarified that it pushes back on requests that are “are incomplete or improper, such as requests that are facially invalid or overbroad in scope”.